thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 ====================================

-In order to examine the performance from data closer to what is expected in clinical application, we examine strain images in a carotid plaque case study and also from porcine liver and a breast cancer case.
+In order to examine the performance from data closer to what is expected in clinical application, we visualize strain images in a carotid plaque case study and also from porcine liver and a breast cancer case.
 A different transducer was used to collect the carotid RF signal than the phantom images, the Siemens 18L6 linear array (Siemens Ultrasound, Mountain View, CA, USA).
 The carotid